Yung Fazo: Personal life

 Yung Fazo was born in New York City on April 14, 2005, and spent the first eight years of his life in Guyana before moving back with his family to Jamaica, Queens in New York.
 Although he is Guyanese, he has ethnic backgrounds hailing back to India.
+In an interview with Hiphopnmore, Fazo stated that his favorite artists are Chief Keef, Michael Jackson, and Prince.